FOSSEE/st-scripts/plotting_data/script.rst

 ..
 R17

-let's revise quickly what we have learnt today.In this tutorial we learnt
+This brings us to the end of the end of this tutorial.In this tutorial, we have learnt to,

 1. to declare a sequence of numbers using the function ``array``.
 #. to perform elemtwise squaring using the ``square`` function.
 #. to use the various options available for plotting like dots,lines.
-#. to Plot experimental data such that we can also represent error by using the
+#. to Plot experimental data such that we can also represent error by
-   ``errorbar()`` function.
+   using the ``errorbar()`` function.

 ..
 R18